DAAK543/azure-database-migration571/README.md

-Following the connection of the on-premises database and Azure SQL database, to achieve schema migration, SQL Server Schema Compare was installed on Azure Data Studio via the extension option.
+Following the connection of the on-premise database and Azure SQL database, to achieve schema migration, SQL Server Schema Compare was installed on Azure Data Studio via the extension option.
 After installation of the SQL Server Schema Compare, the local database (AdventureWorks2022) was right-clicked to select the schema compare option.

-As seen in the image below after selecting the schema compare option, the source and target databases were appropriately confirmed. in this case, the source database was AdventureWorks2022 and applicable applicable server while the target database was adventure-database and its applicable server.
+As seen in the image below after selecting the schema compare option, the source and target databases were appropriately confirmed. in this case, the source database was AdventureWorks2022 and applicable the server while the target database was adventure-database and its applicable server.
 Click the ok button to continue.